Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 - Click 'Find device', the click on the name of the device you created, `myAiDevKitDevice` in the 'Select IoT Edge Device' panel that appears.
 - Click `Select`, then click `Create`.

-> [!Note] We are using a preview version of IoT Edge for this procedure, which requires a modification to the Edge Hub and Edge Agent Image settings.

 In your IoT Hub, click on `IoT Edge`, under *Automatic Device Managment*.
 Click on the Device ID for your device, the click on the `Set Modules` menu item.
 Click on `Configure advanced Edge Runtime settings`.

 Under 'Advanced Edge Settings - Edge Hub', make the following changes:

-- Replace the `Image` value `mcr.microsoft.com/azureiotedge-hub:1.0` with `mcr.microsoft.com/azureiotedge-hub:1.0.7-rc2`.
 - Add the environment variable `OptimizeForPerformance`.

-Under 'Advanced Edge Settings - Edge Agent, replace the `Image` value `mcr.microsoft.com/azureiotedge-agent:1.0` with `mcr.microsoft.com/azureiotedge-agent:1.0.7-rc2`.

 Click the `Save` button.
->

 Click on `Configure` next to the name of the module (AIVisionDevKitGetStartedModule) then make the following changes:

 - Update the Image URI field to `mcr.microsoft.com/aivision/visionsamplemodule:1.0.20_SSD-arm32v7`.